acoshift/http-caching-guide/README.md

 Revalidate cache before use (see [Cache Revalidation](#cache-revalidation) for more info).

-Client must send request to validate is cached data can be use.
+Browser will send request to validate is cached data can be use.
 This can reduce bandwidth but still use a roundtrip to validate cache response.

 ```text